TosbackCgusBridge-Bot/CGUs-versions/Backpage/Privacy Policy.md

 **Privacy Policy
 Last Revised: January 9, 2012**

-Backpage.com and its affiliates, including but not limited to Village Voice Media Holdings, LLC (collectively, the “Site”) respect your privacy.
-Here's our Privacy Policy for this Site:
+Backpage.com and its affiliates (collectively, the “Site”) respect your privacy.
+Here is our Privacy Policy for this Site:

 **Acceptance of Privacy Policy**